Back to Blog

 Efficient prompt: "Modern two-story house, glass and concrete facade, landscaped garden, golden sunset lighting, architectural photography, high resolution, minimalist style"

-The difference is striking: the first prompt leaves 90% of visual decisions to the AI, while the second provides clear guidelines for each important aspect of the desired image.
+The difference is striking: the first prompt leaves 90% of visual decisions to AI, while the second provides clear guidelines for each important aspect of the desired image.

 Another crucial factor is understanding that AI doesn't possess visual intuition like us.
 It doesn't automatically know that "a romantic scene" should have soft lighting, warm colors, and intimate composition.
 These associations need to be explicitly communicated through the prompt.